biodiversitydata-se/SBDI4R/README.md

 ```

 ## Using SBDI4R
-The SBDI4R package must be loaded for each new R session with `library(SBDI4R)`:
+The SBDI4R package must be loaded for each new R session with `library(SBDI4R)`,
+or specifying your local location with 'library(SBDI4R, lib.loc = "C:/pathname/MyLibrary")'.

 ## Customizing SBDI4R
 Various aspects of the SBDI4R package can be customized.

 ### Caching
 SBDI4R can cache most results to local files.
 This means that if the same code is run multiple times, the second and subsequent iterations will be faster.
-This will also reduce load on the NBN servers.
+This will also reduce load on the web servers.
 By default, this caching is session-based, meaning that the local files are stored in a temporary directory that is automatically deleted when the R session is ended.
 This behaviour can be altered so that caching is permanent, by setting the caching directory to a non-temporary location.
 For example, under Windows, use something like:
 ```R
 sbdi_config(cache_directory = file.path("c:","mydata","sbdi_cache")) ## Windows